 Neuromodulators were first approved in 1989 to treat the extreme muscle contractions caused by cervical dystonia – a disease with no known cause characterized by painful contractions that force the neck to turn.

 Currently, and with some success, some doctor are using Botox for neck and shoulder pain associated with myofascial pain syndrome, degenerative disc disorder, and other chronic pain syndromes where muscle contractions/spasms may be the cause of pain.
-Botox relaxes muscles, inhibiting their ability to contract.
+Neuromodulators relaxes muscles, inhibiting their ability to contract.
 A 2012 study revealed that neuromodulator injections “significantly improve pain and quality of life in people with chronic bilateral posterior neck and shoulder myofascial pain syndrome”.